Sarmkadan/ffmpeg-fluent/README.md

 # ffmpeg-fluent

-// ... rest of the file content ...

 ## HardwareAccelOptions
 The `HardwareAccelOptions` type allows you to configure hardware acceleration options for FFmpeg.
 It provides a way to specify the hardware acceleration kind, device, and input arguments.